zdravkov/kendo-docs/web/grid/how-to/Templates/detail-template-editor.md

 ---
-title: Custom editor in Kendo UI Grid detail template
+title: Custom editor in detail template
-page_title: Custom editor in Kendo UI Grid detail template
+page_title: Custom editor in detail template
-description: Custom editor in Kendo UI Grid detail template
+description: Custom editor in detail template
 ---

 The following runnable sample demonstrates how to create custom editor in a Kendo UI Grid detail template